Matiin-heidari/profit-prophet/README.md

 # ProfitProphets

 ProfitProphets is a group project developing an autonomous agent for the **Supply Chain Management League (SCML)**.

+For our submission we decided on a reinforcement learning approach: our agent learns the negotiation policy end-to-end with PPO.
+Concession, acceptance, and quantity-splitting behavior emerges from experience rather than from hand-written rules.

+Instead of asking one generalist to adapt to every situation, we train a mixture of six specialists and route between them at runtime based on observable market conditions.
+Training happens in two stages.
+In pre-training, a single model learns general negotiation behavior.
+In fine-tuning, each context specific model is specialized into the six context, each learning the behavior its market position calls for.

 ## Requirements